- 1.71k views

 If you’re looking for a holiday under the hot sun in a bustling destination without having to worry about restaurants or bars being closed for the season, then plan to visit Italy in peak season.
 To avoid the crowds but still enjoy access to the best attractions, restaurants, and hotels plan to visit Italy in shoulder season.
 Alternatively, if you’re on a super strict budget, and you don’t particularly mind risking missing out on the best restaurants and hotels (which sometimes close over the winter) then opt for the off-season.
 One of the biggest perks of the off-season is that you can enjoy Italy like a local!
 Read more on the best time to visit Italy.

 The length of time you spend in Italy depends on where you’re planning to visit.
 If you are planning a trip to Italy as a city break to the likes of Rome, Florence, or Milan, we’d recommend two to three days per city.
 If you’re combining a city break with a visit to the surrounding countryside and smaller towns, then we’d suggest spending a week in Italy.
-For a multi-city road trip, we’d recommend atleast 10 days; you’re bound to find lots of little towns to stop off at on the way.
-However, if you can give Italy more time — and we wholeheartedly suggest that you do — nothing beats a two-week adventure hopping from an Italian city to a medieval town to a coastal paradise!
+For a multi-city road trip, we’d recommend atleast 10 days in Italy; you’re bound to find lots of little towns to stop off at on the way.
+However, if you can give Italy more time — and we wholeheartedly suggest that you to spend 2 weeks in Italy, hopping from an Italian city to a medieval town to a coastal paradise!

 Contrary to popular belief, the cost of a trip to Italy largely varies from traveler to traveler and can be done on any budget, from a bargain-basement weekend spent in hostels or cheap Airbnb to high-end luxury stays and private fast-car hire for road trips through the countryside.